-World Digestive Health Day is on May 29th, and this year’s theme addresses the prevention and early detection of GI cancers.
-GI cancers occur in the organs that make up the digestive system, also known as the gastrointestinal (GI) system.
+According to the GI Cancers Alliance, gastrointestinal cancers (combined) are the most common form of cancer in the United States.
+Gastrointestinal (GI) cancers occur in the organs that make up the digestive system, also known as the GI system.
 They break down the food you eat so your body can use it for the energy needed to help function every day.
-Cancer can occur anywhere in the digestive system - in the esophagus, stomach, small intestine, large intestine (colon and rectum), liver, pancreas and gallbladder.
+Cancer can occur anywhere in the digestive system - in the esophagus, stomach, small intestine, large intestine (colon and rectum), liver, pancreas, and gallbladder.
 Many of the most common cancers in the United States and the world develop in the digestive system.

 Facts about GI cancer

 - Colorectal cancer is the third most diagnosed cancer in men and women in the United States.
 It is more common in people over the age of 50, but is on the rise in adults under 50.
 Unlike many other GI cancers, colorectal cancer is treatable and often preventable when found early on screening exams.

 - According to the Esophageal Cancer Action Network, esophageal cancer caused by long-time gastroesophageal reflux disease (adenocarcinoma) is one of the fastest growing cancers in the United States.

 - Pancreatic cancer is often diagnosed in later stages, and has become the third leading cause of cancer-related death.
 Frequent or long-time pancreatitis and a family history of pancreatic cancer are two risk factors.